ianthehenry/bauble/src/jlsl/README.md

 (vec3 p.xy z)
 ```

-It used type-directed disambiguation to know that you wanted the result to be a `vec3`.
+It uses type-directed disambiguation to know that you wanted the result to be a `vec3`.

 # dynamic variables